Nevada Attractions January 29, 2019

 The average traveler may drive through these tunnels without giving it a second thought, but the historic value of these impressive tunnels must be acknowledged.
 After all, a lot of history has made its way through these tunnels over the past 116 years.

 Experience Carlin Tunnel for yourself.
 Check out the brief YouTube video below of this iconic landmark, courtesy of DiversifyNevada.

-Have you driven through Carlin Tunnel before?
+Have you ever driven through Carlin Tunnel?
 Do you know any other fascinating stories associated with these tunnels?
 Let us know in the comments!
 It turns out the Silver State is home to all sorts of interesting man-made wonders.
 Have you seen this

 amazing hiking trail that takes you through an abandoned train tunnel?